Scientific context

 Scientific questions

-The Reunion Island is marked by major environmental and social issues about the components of hydological balance: rainfall/flow/erosion.
-ERORUN observatory allows to document and study these processes in a tropical context with a high relief.
+The Reunion Island is marked by major environmental and social issues concerning the components of the hydological balance: rainfall/flow/erosion.
+ERORUN observatory serves to monitor and study these processes in a tropical context with a high relief.

 Sites and measured variables

 The main site of ERORUN is the watershed of the Rivière des Pluies.
-All the components of the hydrological balance are measured: rainfall, water flows, solid and liquid matter flows.
+All the components of the hydrological balance are measured: rainfall, water flows, solid and dissolved matter flows.
 Rainfall is measured by a network of rain gauges and two S band radars and one UHF radar.
-Water balances are monitored at several stations as well as geochemical and sediment flows.
+Water balances are monitored at several stations as well as geochemical and sediment fluxes.

 Partners and further information